ShareX/ShareX/README.md

 * Fullscreen: Creates a screenshot of the entire screen area.
 * Active window: Captures the currently active window.
 * Active monitor: Captures the monitor area where the mouse cursor currently resides.
-* Window menu: Has list of active windows so you can select which window to take screenshot of.
+* Window menu: Has a list of open windows so you can select which window to take screenshot of.
-* Monitor menu: Has a list of monitors so the you can select which monitor to take screenshot from.
+* Monitor menu: Has a list of monitors so you can select which monitor to take screenshot from.
 * Rectangle: Allows you to take screenshot from a single rectangle or multiple rectangular areas drawn by the mouse by dragging it from one corner of a rectangle to the diagonally opposite other corner of the rectangle.
 * Rectangle (Objects): Allows you to take screenshot of a rectangle area or when you hovers window or an object it will automatically select rectangular area so you does not need to drag the area using the mouse.
 * Rectangle (Annotate): This rectangle capture similar to Light version but also allows to perform drawing in the capture area.
-* Rectangle (Light): Basic version of Rectangle capture designed for slow computers.
+* Rectangle (Light): Basic version of rectangle capture designed for slow computers.
+* Rectangle (Transparent): Allows you to do rectangle capture from non frozen screen.
-* Rounded Rectangle, Ellipse, Triangle, Diamond: Works similar to rectangle capture with the only difference being the shape.
+* Rounded rectangle, Ellipse, Triangle, Diamond: Works similar to rectangle capture with the only difference being the shape.
 * Polygon: Allows you to click points on screen to make polygon shape to capture areas inside it.
 * Freehand: Allows you to draw areas similar to drawing with pencil and the inside area will be captured.
-* Last Region: Will repeat the screen capture which was done last.
+* Last Region: Will repeat the screen capture of previous region.
+* Custom region: You can configure custom region to be captured with hotkey from task settings.
+For example, you can configure second monitor region to be captured with hotkey.
 * Screen recording (FFmpeg): You can record a selected area on your screen or the entire screen.
 [FFmpeg](https://www.ffmpeg.org) allows you to record screen including sound and compress in real time using [x264](https://en.wikipedia.org/wiki/x264), [VP8 (WebM)](https://en.wikipedia.org/wiki/VP8), [Xvid](https://en.wikipedia.org/wiki/Xvid) etc.
-* Screen recording (GIF): You can record a selected area on your screen or the entire screen in animated GIF.
+* Screen recording (GIF): You can record a selected area on your screen as an animated GIF.
 * Auto capture: Allows you to automatically capture a screen area with specific time interval.

 #### After capture tasks